The following ASCIA Action Plans (personal) include text fields to type in patient details:

 Q 9: Why does the ASCIA Action Plan for Anaphylaxis state that CPR should only be given if the person is unresponsive and not breathing normally after giving adrenaline?

 Adrenaline is life-saving and must be used promptly.
 Withholding or delaying the giving of adrenaline can result in deterioration and death of the patient.
 This is why giving the adrenaline autoinjector is a priority on the ASCIA Action Plans for Anaphylaxis, to prevent delays.
 If CPR is given before this step there is a possibility that adrenaline is delayed or not given.
 It is important to note that oxygen will be administered to the patient by paramedics in the ambulance.

 Q 10: Can an organisation obtain an adrenaline autoinjector for general use (not prescribed for an individual) and do they require an Action Plan for Anaphylaxis?

 Adrenaline autoinjectors for general use can be purchased without a prescription at full price from pharmacies.
 More information is available in the ASCIA document “Adrenaline Autoinjectors for General Use” which is available from the Anaphylaxis Resources section on the ASCIA website.
 The ASCIA Action Plan for Anaphylaxis (general) has been developed for use as a poster or as an instruction guide to include with an adrenaline autoinjector for general use.

 Q 11: Where can we go to obtain further resources?

-Patient information and anaphylaxis training is available from ASCIA, the peak professional body for allergy and clinical immunology in Australia and New Zealand.:
+Patient information and anaphylaxis training is available from ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.:

-Patient information and support is available from the follwoing national patient support groups for Australia and New Zealand:
+Patient information and support is available from the following national patient support groups for Australia and New Zealand: